-As of August 2021, the company operates one farm in New Jersey, with farms underway in Virginia ( 136,000 sq. ft farm, go operational by Q2 2022) and Abu Dhabi (expected to open in Q1 2022) and reportedly 16 more farms in the pipeline.
-The company also plans to build a new office space and research & development (R&D) center at its global headquarters in Newark.
+As of July 2022, the company operates two farms in New Jersey, and Virginia (136,000 sq. ft) and reportedly has 16 more farms in the pipeline.
+AeroFarms also announced plans to increase production at its Virginia facility in July 2022 , which will potentially supply 50 million customers in the Mid-Atlantic and Southeast markets.
+The company also operates a research & development (R&D) center at its global headquarters in Newark and plans to build a new one in Abu Dhabi (expected to open in Q1 2022).
+To further strengthen its presence in the Middle East, the company partnered with the Qatar Free Zone Authority (QFZA) and Doha Venture Capital in November 2022 to build a new vertical farm in the Qatar Free Zone.
 In addition, the company is also planning to expand to the Midwest region via a collaboration project with the World Wildlife Fund (WWF) and St. Louis Controlled Environment Agriculture Coalition (STLCEA).
 Via the project, the company plans to build its largest plant (spanning 150,000 square foot) at St. Louis MO-IL Metropolitan Statistical Area (MSA).

 Besides serving the retail market, the company has also entered into partnerships to further strengthen its presence in the vertical farming industry and to further develop its technology.
 The multi-year partnership with Nokia Bell Labs (Nokia’s industrial research arm) allows AeroFarms to integrate Nokia’s drone and AI technology into its vertical farming system.
 AeroFarms also entered into a multi-year research agreement with Cargills (a Minneapolis-based sustainable manufacturer of quality cocoa and chocolates) to improve cocoa bean yields and develop climate-resilient farming practices.
 It has also partnered with Singapore Airlines to supply greens.

 In May 2021, AeroFarms submitted IPO documents to go public via a merger with the Special Purpose Acquisition Company (SPAC) Spring Valley Acquisition Corp, valuing the new entity at USD 1.2 billion.
 However, in August 2021, though the company received approval from Spring Valley’s shareholders, the minimum cash requirement in the merger agreement was unmet.
 As per the company, if additional capital requirements are satisfied, the business combination would be completed on or before September 24, 2021, with the stocks trading on NASDAQ under the ticker "ARFM".
-An update on the possible IPO has not been provided yet. ".
 In October 2021, however, AeroFarms terminated the merger as the transaction did not meet AeroFarms shareholders' best interest, halting its IPO plans.

 Farm Operators: Aeroponics: